Bob Dylan bootleg recordings: The "Basement Tapes" sessions

 Dylan and the Band had come to Woodstock in 1967, with the intent to shoot further scenes for the documentary Eat the Document, but their focus soon reverted to music.
 Using equipment borrowed from Peter, Paul and Mary, Dylan and the Band began to record a vast variety of music in the basement of the Band's rented house, near Woodstock.
-Over the ensuing months, over 100 songs were recorded, many of them written by Dylan himself.
+Over the ensuing months, over 100 songs were recorded, many of them written by Dylan.

 For many years, only the heavily edited official version of The Basement Tapes, as well as the release of the song "I'm Not There" to promote the film of the same name, offered a legal alternative to the many bootleg versions of these sessions.
 Material recorded in these sessions appeared on the original Great White Wonder album, and have been re-appearing ever since on bootlegs.
 The most complete version was White Bear's A Tree with Roots, which contains 108 tracks from the "Basement" sessions.

-The 139 track The Bootleg Series Vol. 11: The Basement Tapes Complete finally supplanted all actual bootleg releases of the material.
+The 139 track The Bootleg Series Vol. 11: The Basement Tapes Complete supplanted all actual bootleg releases of the material.

 Three songs from these sessions have not surfaced in complete form: "Even if it's a Pig Part I and II" (written by The Band), "Wild Wolf" (Dylan), and "Can I Get a Racehorse?".
 "Even if it's a Pig Part I" circulates in incomplete form.

 Never Ending Tour

 Since 1988, Dylan has toured consistently every year, performing nearly 100 shows every single year.
 His constant and seemingly ceaseless schedule was dubbed the "Never Ending Tour" by a reporter.
 A vast number of the shows have been recorded by audience members, and many have been released on bootleg CD.
-Very few recordings from the tour have been officially released; many have been single songs only, but entire concerts have been made available to the general public.
+Very few recordings from the tour have been officially released; many have been single songs only, but entire concerts have not been made available to the general public.